30 Reasons Your Belly Fat Isn't Going Away

 You Don't Practice Mindful Eating

-Eating mindfully can do wonders to your waistline.
+Eating mindfully can do wonders to get rid of stubborn belly fat.
 Mindful eating is when you focus on every aspect of eating and putting a focus on the sensations brought by every bite of your food.
-We have a tendency to eat while we’re distracted by our phones or other devices, which causes us to overeat.
+We have a tendency to eat while we're distracted by our phones or other devices, which causes us to overeat.
 According to Harvard Medical School practicing mindful eating can actually help slim your figure and has been used as a treatment tool for those with binge eating disorders.

 You Don't Give Yourself Enough TLC